RubenHalman/lightning-flow-scanner-action/README.md

 ## Development Setup

-#### Repository Configuration

-Ensure the following:
-- Workflows have read and write permissions in the repository for all scopes.
-- Allow GitHub Actions to create and approve pull requests

-#### Debug Locally with Act
 To debug the action locally you need to ensure you have `npm` and `act` installed and follow these steps:

 1. Create a local secrets file: Create a .secrets file in the root of your repository with the following content: